Dermochelys/acidwarp/ios/README.md

 # Acid Warp for iOS / iPadOS

-- App Store Link TBD
+Not in iOS App Store yet, stay tuned!

-- Supports devices running iOS / iPadOS 15.6 or later.
+Supports devices running iOS / iPadOS 15.6 or later.

 ## Technical Details
 - Based on a [fork](https://github.com/Dermochelys/acidwarp) of [dreamlayers/acidwarp](https://github.com/dreamlayers/acidwarp), which is embedded as a [submodule](app/jni).